AminaAzzmouri/My_First_Portfolio/README.md

 # My_First_Portfolio
-This is for my 1st week of HTML przactice with ALX Africa.
+This is for my 1st week of HTML practice with ALX Africa.